 - how your employee can make a request; and

-- your obligations as an employer when responding to such requests.
+- your obligations when responding to such requests.

 What is a Flexible Work Arrangement?

-A flexible work arrangement should help to achieve a work/life balance.
+A flexible work arrangement is a work arrangement that helps employees achieve a work/life balance.
 Arrangements can take varied forms, including:

 - job sharing;